bhauman/bhauman.github.com/drafts/housing-bubble.md

 of the triangles.

-If you refer back to the photos at the start of this post you can see that the plastic sheets do not but up edge to edge but that they overlap each other.
+If you refer back to the photos at the start of this post you can see that the plastic sheets do not butt up edge to edge but that they overlap each other.
 In order to shed rain, the plastic sheets overlap each other as shingles on a roof would.